Extracting the signed backbone of intrinsically dense weighted networks: Empirical Analysis

 For the rest of the analysis, the directed backbones are transformed into undirected backbones in the following way.
 For \textit{Migration} backbone, directed edges are transformed into undirected edges of the same sign with positive signs having a priority over negative signs when in conflict.
 For \textit{Eurovision} backbone, a positive (or negative) edge is created between two nodes when there are exactly two positive (or negative) directed edges between them (i.e., reciprocal edges of the same sign).

 \textbf{Structural Balance.} As put forward by Heider \cite{heider} and formalized for signed networks by Cartwright and Harary \cite{cartwright}, an undirected triple is said to be balanced if its edges have the signs \{+, +, +\} or \{+, -, -\} and unbalanced if its edges have the signs \{+, +, -\} or \{-, -, -\}.
 The balanced triples can be simply described with the following expressions: \textit{friend of my friend is my friend} and \textit{enemy of my friend is my enemy}.
 Davis \cite{davis} defines a weaker notion and proposes that \textit{enemy of my friend is my enemy} is not necessarily required for balance and the only unbalanced triple among the four possible settings is the one with edge signs \{+, +, -\}.
 Accordingly, structural balance (SB) and weak structural balance (WSB) of a network can be defined as the ratio of the number of balanced triples to the number of all triples.
-Frustration index (FI) \cite{aref} is a measure of the minimum number of required edges such that upon their deletion the network is partitioned into two communities with no positive edges between the communities and with no negative edges within communities.
-The number of such edges is scaled so that a fully balanced network of two communities results in a FI of $1$.
+There is also recent evidence for the existence of (weak) structural balance in social networks and voting networks \cite{Levorato2017} and spatial ecological networks \cite{sbspatial}.

-Table \ref{tab:undirbackbone} shows the count of nodes, edges, and four possible triple settings; and three different structural balance measures for the undirected backbones.\footnote{The number of triples and frustration index is calculated using \textit{signnet} \cite{signnet} package in R.} The backbones for \textit{Migration} and \textit{Species} shows a strong balance for all three measures.
+Table \ref{tab:undirbackbone} shows the count of nodes, edges, and four possible triple settings; and SB and WSB measures for the undirected backbones.
+The backbones for \textit{Migration} and \textit{Species} shows a strong balance for all three measures.
 The other two backbones are also highly balanced in terms of weak structural balance which is shown to be more appropriate in real-world networks.
-Moreover, it should be highlighted that in the calculation of the frustration index the network is partitioned into only two communities whereas there are multiple underlying communities for three of the networks as discussed next.